Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Implement structured data and validate it to ensure it’s complete and consistent.
+Implement structured data and validate it so it can be reliably interpreted.

 What we saw